Beyarz/used-by-apple/README.md

 # Used by 
-###### Note the first link is to the service/product while the second is where Apple is referred as user
+###### Note, the first link is to the service/product while the second is where Apple is referred as user

 ### Design & prototype